-With some of the best fishing in the United States, Texas has over 80,000 miles of rivers and streams and 400 miles of coastal shoreline and bays, all just waiting for you to set the hook.
+With some of the best fishing in the United States, Texas has over 80,000 miles of rivers and streams and more than 350 miles of coastal shoreline and bays, all just waiting for you to set the hook.
 Pack a bag and grab your gear because it’s time to cast a line in Texas.

 Texas has miles of coastline with plenty of spots to drop a line and fish for everything from speckled trout to marlin.